 First, we go over mixing Pthalo Blue and Cadmium Orange together.
 This mixture will create a lighter shade of black.
 So, if you ever want to have a lighter black without using white – this mixture is a good option!
 The Cadmium Orange will neutralize the Phthalo Blue and the Pthalo Blue will neutralize the Cadmium Orange since they are complementary colors.
 The resulting color will be a bit of a brownish-black.

-This can make for an interesting color of black, especially if you aren’t wanting a very dark black color.
+This can make for an interesting color of black, especially if you aren’t wanting a very dark shade of black.

 How to mix a dark black color

 This is one of my favorite mixtures for how to make black paint color because it is so simple!
-Most artists almost always have Ultramarine Blue and Burnt Umber on their palette, as they are what make the color black a very dark black color!
+Most artists almost always have Ultramarine Blue and Burnt Umber on their palette, as they are what make the color black a very dark shade!

 In addition to creating a dark black color, this color mixture creates a cooler shade of black due to the ultramarine blue in it.
 Ultramarine blue and burnt umber can actually be used to make cool dark colors in general.
 As well as dark shades of green when it is mixed with yellow.
 You can see such a greenish black in the painting below.